apaijmans/AFS_genetic_legacy/README.md

 (1) Folder "fsc_cluster2019": simulations compared to emperical data on the level of genetic clusters
 - a_prep_emp_data_5cluster: prepping emperical data
 - b_sumstats_5cluster: calculating summary statistics from emperical data on genetic cluster level
-- 1_simulate_diversity: simulates genetic diversity
+- 1_simulate_diversity: simulates genetic diversity (nb the resulting file is not included on GitHub as the file size was too big.
+However it is available upon request)
 - 2_ABCanalysis: ABC analysis part 1, Model selection and evaluation
 - 3_ABCanalysis_posterior_distributions: ABC analysis part 2, Parameter estimation
--	4_abc_results: save ABC estimates to RData file
+-	4_abc_results: save ABC estimates to RData file (nb not all resulting files are included on GitHub as the file size was too big.
+However they are available upon request)
 -	5_cv_eval_plots_FigS8: cross-validation plots (fig S8)
 -	6_one_plot_Fig3: creates Fig 3
 -	7_posterior_predictive_checks: simulations for posterior predictive checks